ViktorGakis/WebApps/TimeSeries Analysis/readme.md

-# Stock Price Analytics
+# Time Series Analysis

-The idea is to create a financial interactive dashboard that will provide analytics regarding the
+We will use as our time series stock data.
+Based on this data we will create a dashboard The idea is to create a financial interactive dashboard that will provide

+1. Analytics regarding the

 -   Technical
 -   Fundamental